 We know that community is important for parents raising children from hard places and our families have been blessed by our support groups for years.
-The Parent Child Connection support groups train and encourage parents and relative caregivers who are trying to help foster, adopted and other at-risk children establish healthy attachments within the family.
+Our support groups train and encourage parents and relative caregivers who are trying to help foster, adopted and other at-risk children establish healthy attachments within the family.
 Caregivers looking for an opportunity to build friendships with other parents who have similar challenges and objectives are welcome!

-The thing I appreciate most from attending PCC is the peer support!!
+The thing I appreciate most from attending one of Help One Child’s Support Groups is the peer support!!
 Hearing other parents share that they get it and they REALLY have experienced the same craziness (not just normal development stuff parents of typical children are familiar with).
 The teaching is also excellent and I’ve learned so many great things over the years.

-If you are looking to be apart of a community of like-minded families we hope you will find a home at one of our Parent Child Connect Support Groups.
+If you are looking to be apart of a community of like-minded families we hope you will find a home at one of our Support Groups.

 **On break for summer.
 Group will resume in September.**